isl-technion/mmsegmentation/README.md

 ## Introduction - MESSI

-This repo is forked from MMSegmentation, which is used as platform to run experiments on the new MESSI dataset, which is described in the following paper: ...
+This repo is forked from MMSegmentation, which is used as platform to run experiments on the MESSI dataset, which is described in the following paper: ...

 In order to train on MESSI dataset, you may run tools/messi/run_train_experiments.py.